Google’s confirmed the next version of Android Oreo and Android 8.1 should land for Pixel devices and select Nexus devices later this year.

 Android 8.1 Release Date

 Last year, Google released its Android 7.1 Nougat update alongside its Pixel and Pixel XL smartphones.
-Android 7.0 rolled out in August (like Android 8.0) and Android 7.1 rolled out in October.
+Android 7.0 rolled out in August (like Android 8.0) and Android 7.1 rolled out in October with an Android 7.1.1 release in early December.
 Google’s doing things a bit differently this year.

-Google’s Pixel 2 and Pixel 2 XL arrived on October 19th and the official Android 8.1 release date is confirmed for an unknown date in December.
+The Pixel 2 and Pixel 2 XL arrived on October 19th and the official Android 8.1 release date will land sometime in December.
+The company hasn’t confirmed a specific date.

 Android 8.1 Developer Preview